Meatball Chili with Dumplings

 - Heat oil in a 12-in. cast-iron or other ovenproof skillet; brown meatballs.
 Drain on paper towels.
-Meanwhile, in a large saucepan, combine the tomatoes, garlic and cumin with the remaining onion, bouillon and chili powder.
+Wipe skillet clean with paper towels.
+Add tomatoes, garlic, cumin and the remaining onion, bouillon and chili powder to skillet; stir to combine.
 Add meatballs.
-Cover and cook over low heat about 20 minutes.
+Cover and cook over low heat, about 20 minutes.
 Stir in beans.

 - Combine dumpling ingredients.
 Drop by spoonfuls onto chili; cook on low, uncovered, for 10 minutes.
 Cover and cook until a toothpick inserted in dumpling comes out clean, 10-12 minutes longer.
 If desired, sprinkle with minced chives.